The OhioGuidestone Yates Father Symptom Scale (Perinatal Mental Health Screening Tool)

 By utilizing a culturally responsive and well-crafted tool, we aim to:

-• Provide understanding on how perinatal depression presents itself in male fathers.
+• Provide understanding on how perinatal mood disorders (like depression and anxiety) presents itself in male fathers,

 • Emphasize the importance of customizing treatment and support services to accommodate the distinct experiences and parenting journeys of male fathers.

-We aim to encourage initiatives that explore possible programming, treatment, and policy changes, to raise awareness of the need to screen male fathers and to offer effective programs and services that meet dads clinical and parenting needs.
+We are a leader in initiatives that innovates programming, treatment, and policy changes, to raise awareness of the need to screen male fathers and to offer effective programs and services that meet dads clinical and parenting needs.

-Given the established link between paternal mental health and the close link to maternal perinatal health, and the connection to child development, it’s imperative to screen for and to treat paternal perinatal depression.
+Given the established link between paternal mental health and the close link to maternal perinatal health, as well as the connection to child development, it’s imperative to screen for and to treat paternal perinatal depression.

 Father's Feelings innovation logo